Members of the Science Advisory Committee on Chemicals

-Expertise: Human health risk assessment, permissible exposure limits for chemical hazards, rulemakings for beryllium, silica, and hexavalent chromium, and liaison with the National Toxicology Program.
+Expertise: Human health risk assessment, permissible exposure limits for chemical hazards, rulemakings for beryllium, silica, and hexavalent chromium

 Experience Summary: Dr. Valentine Schaeffer works as a Health Scientist in the Directorate of Standards and Guidance at the U.S. Occupational Safety and Health Administration (OSHA), where he directs preparation of health risk assessments to support occupational health standards.

-His duties also involve development of OSHA scientific policy and the coordination of OSHA health science activities with other Federal agencies and professional organizations.
+His duties also involve development of OSHA scientific policy and the coordination of OSHA health science activities with other Federal agencies and professional organizations and liaison with the National Toxicology Program.
 Project areas include updating permissible exposure limits for chemical hazards; rulemakings for beryllium, silica, and hexavalent chromium; and liaison with the National Toxicology Program.

 Prior to working at OSHA, Dr. Schaeffer was a Health Scientist at the Consumer Product Safety Commission, responsible for evaluating human health risk from exposure to chemicals in consumer products.

 - Dr. Daniel Schlenk

-Expertise: Understanding the biochemical factors that influence susceptibility to environmental and natural chemicals, aquatic organisms, metabolism, mode of action analysis, and ecological risk assessment.
+Expertise: Understanding the biochemical factors that influence susceptibility to environmental and natural chemicals, aquatic organisms, metabolism, mode of action analysis, and ecological risk assessment

 - Dr. Christopher Waller